Chess for Kids

-Mississauga Chess Club for Kids is a large club where kids play chess every week.
+The Mississauga Chess Club for Kids is a large club where kids play chess every week.
+We offer a friendly environment where kids and youth of all ages play each other.
+Members range from beginner to intermediate, and advanced players can join our Wednesday club.

-We meet on Mondays from 7-9pm at Erindale United Church (parking front and back lot allowed).More info about location
+We meet on Mondays at Erindale United Church and Thursdays at 2210 Dunwin Dr. For more info about time and location click here

 Is my kid ready for the chess club?

 We receive many inquiries asking this question.
-Here is a simple guide.
+To answer this question, ask you and your child one simple question:

 Does your son/daughter know how the chess pieces move?

-Listen to the 13 minute intro video.
+Listen to the 13-minute intro video.
 Read the accompanying text explaining the rules.
-Then click on play the computer.
+Then click on 'Play Computer'.
 Don’t worry about beating the computer, the object is to practice moving the pieces.
 The computer will only allow legal moves.
 Once you get comfortable moving the pieces correctly, you are ready to join the chess club.
 At the chess club, you will play other kids at your skill level.
 You will learn mostly by playing.
 We do offer some lessons to help you along.
-We offer some instructional books for purchase.
+Instructional books are available for purchase.
 You will receive a chess rating so you can track your progress.

 What happens at the club?

 At the kids club on Mondays, kids will play a few games each night.
 Most games are 'fun games' which will not be rated and can be played with anyone.
 At around 7:30, the kids will be paired to play a 'tournament game' which will count towards their rating.
-There is a short lesson at the end of the night.
+There is a short lesson at the end of the night that starts at about 8pm and runs for 30 minutes.

 What are the benefits of playing chess?